Homemade Chicken Pot Pie Recipe

 A Homemade Chicken Pot Pie Recipe isn’t as scary as it sounds to make at home!
-The weather in Washington State is almost a fall gloom all year round so we rotate out of comfort.
+The weather in Washington State is often gloomy, much like the fall season, all year round, so this was perfect to make!
 I was surprised the first time I made this and how easy it was to make.

 Homemade Chicken Pot Pie Recipe Ingredients: